Transconnectome/ABCD-3DCNN/XAI/README.md

  * [참고 링크](https://tyami.github.io/deep%20learning/CNN-visualization-Grad-CAM/)
  * [원문 링크](https://arxiv.org/abs/1610.02391)

-## What is Integrated Grad CAM?
+## What is Integrated Grad?
-Integrated Grad CAM is an extension of Grad CAM.
+Integrated Grad CAM is an extension of Gradient based method.
-As same as Grad CAM, integrated Grad CAM measures **∂f(x)/∂x**.
+As same as Grad CAM , integrated Grad measures **∂f(x)/∂x**.
-Building on the same measures, furthermore, Integrated Grad CAM integrates **SmoothGrad and Interior Gradient**
+Building on the same measures, furthermore, Integrated Grad integrates **SmoothGrad and Interior Gradient**

   * **What is SmoothGrad?**
   DNN uses piece-wise linear functions, so gradients of intermediate layers are not continuous but discontinuous.